tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 * **Open access on the web**.
 If your docs need to be private, Github isn't the place to put them.
 * **No structure**.
 The Github wiki pages give you a blank page and basically allow to add sections.
 You won't be able to do any advanced styling or sexy-looking interactive API doc.

-## Publish a sample file on Github
+## Create a Github wiki and publish content on a sample page
+{{activity}}
 In this section, you will create a new Github repo and publish a sample file there.

+{{note}} In this section, you'll be using Git commands through your terminal or command prompt.
+In later tutorials, you'll use the Github Desktop and Github browser tools.{{end}}

 1. Go to [Github.com](http://github.com) and either sign in or create an account.
 2. After you're signed in, click the **+** button in the upper-right corner and select **New repository**.